beloglazov/openstack-centos-kvm-glusterfs/README.rst

 % A Step-by-Step Guide to Installing OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System % Anton Beloglazov;
-Sareh Fotuhi Piraghaj; Mohammed Alrokayan; Rajkumar Buyya % 23rd of July 2012
+Sareh Fotuhi Piraghaj; Mohammed Alrokayan; Rajkumar Buyya % 14th of August 2012

 Introduction
 ============

 The Cloud computing model leverages virtualization to deliver computing resources to users on-demand on a pay-per-use basis [1], [2].
-It provides the properties of self-service and elasticity enabling the users to dynamically and flexibly adjust their resource consumption according to the current workload.
+It provides the properties of self-service and elasticity enabling users to dynamically and flexibly adjust their resource consumption according to the current workload.
 These properties of the Cloud computing model allow one to avoid high upfront investments in a computing infrastructure, thus reducing the time to market and facilitating a higher pace of innovation.

-Cloud computing resources are delivered to the users through three major service models:
+Cloud computing resources are delivered to users through three major service models:

 -  *Infrastructure as a Service (IaaS)*: computing resources are delivered in the form of Virtual Machines (VMs).
-A VM provides to the user a view of a dedicated hardware.
+A VM provides to the user a view of a dedicated server.
 The user is capable of managing the system within a VM and deploying the required software.
 Examples of IaaS are Amazon EC2 [1]_ and Google Compute Engine [2]_.
 -  *Platform as a Service (PaaS)*: the access to the resources is